 The ScyllaDB Monitoring Stack empowers DevOps, infrastructure operations teams, and database administrators to quickly find and fix issues impacting the performance of their ScyllaDB clusters.
 Teams can drill down from high-level to detailed NoSQL dashboards.

 ScyllaDB Monitoring Stack includes a set of pre-built dashboards to monitor your ScyllaDB cluster in real-time.
 Hundreds of different NoSQL metrics populate dashboard components for your operations team to review historical trends and identify anomalous behavior in your cluster.

-The CQL dashboard helps teams identify query issues, poor data models, and unexpected driver behavior.
-Teams can quickly see, for example, if their cluster is being hit by a lot of heavy queries with full table scans where “allow filtering” is enabled.
+The ScyllaDB CQL dashboard helps teams identify query issues, poor data models, and unexpected driver behavior.
+Teams can quickly see, for example, if their cluster is being hit by a lot of heavy queries with full table scans where “ALLOW FILTERING” is enabled.

 Database administrators are able to annotate heavy tasks such as backup or repair start and finish times.
-This helps cross functional teams visually understand why there may be additional latency or reduced throughput during particular times.
+This helps cross-functional teams visually understand why there may be additional latency or reduced throughput at particular times.

 The Advisor is a new concept in ScyllaDB Monitoring.
 It identifies potential problems and notifies you of them.
 The Advisor section in the Overview dashboard has two parts.
 One is for various issues detected, like unprepared statements.
 The second is an indication of how balanced the system is.
 When the cluster works properly, all nodes and shards should act the same.
 An outlier shard could be a result of a problem.
 For example, if the number of CQL connections per shard varies between shards, it indicates a driver configuration issue.

 Get started on the path to ScyllaDB expertise